 Following the Princeton tradition of incorporating financial frictions in macroeconomic models the Princeton Initiative Camp brings together top 2nd year Ph.D. students from various Universities, who wish to write a Ph.D. thesis at the intersection between macroeconomics, monetary economics, and finance.
 The recent experience starting with the run-up of imbalances and bubbles in the first decade of the 21st century, followed by a severe financial crisis that ultimately led to the Great Recession, calls for new frameworks to study macro-prudential policy tools and to design a new international financial architecture.
 The aim of this meeting is to bridge the gap between modern finance, monetary and macroeconomics and expose the best students from across the country to macroeconomic models with financial frictions and/or non-standard expectations.
 Yuliy Sannikov and Markus Brunnermeier lead this effort.
-BCF is grateful for the generous support of the SLOAN Foundation.
+BCF is grateful for the generous support of the SLOAN Foundation for the first four years of our camp.